7 Ways To Improve Your Personal Development Skills

 Fear can prevent you from growing and progressing.
-If you are afraid of public speaking, for instance, take a class or join a group that helps people become better public speakers.
+If you are afraid of public speaking, take a class or join a group that helps people become better public speakers.
 If you are afraid of taking risks, find a mentor who can help you make good decisions and build your confidence.
 Grow and learn by trying things you might not be comfortable doing.
 If you are shy, try starting a conversation or introducing yourself to new people at a reception or workshop.

-Learn a new skill or topic, whether you do it yourself or sign up for a class.
+Whether you do it yourself or sign up for a class, learn a new skill or topic.
 You might, for instance, take courses to learn another language, a new software program or how to write creatively.
 Consider watching a webinar on professional development topics such as entrepreneurship or social media marketing.

 Approach a family member, friend, colleague or manager, and ask them to give you feedback on a recent project or accomplishment.
 Use their positive comments as well as their constructive criticism to find ways to improve.
 Sometimes you need an outside, unbiased opinion to get a different perspective.

-By interacting with many types of people, you can learn new ideas and understand how to communicate and work with different personality types.
+By interacting with many people, you can learn new ideas and understand how to communicate and work with different personality types.
 You can also meet people and develop relationships that might help you in the future.
 Network through industry organizations and shared interest groups, or attend conferences and events on topics that interest you.

 Writing in a journal every day or week can help you gain self-awareness and reflect on recent events, decisions and conversations.
-You might keep a hand-written, private journal, or you might choose to share your thoughts and experiences by blogging.
+You might keep a hand-written, private journal or choose to share your thoughts and experiences by blogging.
 Use it to set and assess goals and progress.

-If you need help identifying ways to build your self-development skills, talk to a mentor.
+Talk to a mentor if you need help identifying ways to build your self-development skills.
 This individual could be a manager, professor, someone you admire or a professional personal growth mentor.

 Personal development skills in the workplace

 While personal development skills can benefit all parts of your life, these particular practices may be useful in the workplace and help you advance your career: